nickmontfort/curveship-js/doc/tutorial.md

 `"order=retrograde,you=actress,i=actress,event_numbers",`<br>
 `"speaking=after,i=actor,order=random" ] };`<br>

-THe narrations will now use the `reporter` and `actress` in the retellings.
+The narrations will now use the `reporter` and `actress` in the retellings.
 For more information about the different narrative options curveship can process, please refer to the source for <b>spin.order</b> in [curveship.js](../curveship.js)

 Save and close the redcarpet.js file.